 Production and characteristics of the works

-Most of the work of Etkin is instrumental.
-Although not usually resort to the use of the human voice, his works are often linked to texts or extra-musical elements.
-Thus, the composer gives multiple meanings to their works.
-While Etkin's music is not discursive, because from the formal point of view there are not thematic exhibitions or developments of motives, it is full of poetic-dramatic elements.
-Some titles of works suggest places, moments or situations of life and, in turn, it refers to the type of procedure or material Etkin explores each one of them.
+Most of Etkin’s work is instrumental.
+Although his compositions to not usually incorporate the human voice, his works are often linked to texts or extra-musical elements.
+While his music is not discursive — from a formal point of view there are no thematic exhibitions or developments of motifs,--it is full of poetic-dramatic elements.
+Some of the titles of his works refer to particular places, moments or situations and also reveal some aspect of the type of procedure or material Etkin explores each one of them.
 Precisely, Etkin based their works on a selection and processing of sound material rather than the type of relationship between the sounds.
-Thus, he produces what he calls a "Material music".
+Thus, he produces what he calls a ‘Material music’.
 To a large degree, Etkin's works have micro-variation process of sound material.
 These small changes may be related to the duration or the spectrum of harmonics of sounds.
-His works received awards in Argentina: Fondo Nacional de las Artes and Municipalidad de Buenos Aires, in the Netherlands: Gaudeamus Foundation and Switzerland: Sixth International Composers Seminar Boswil.
+Etkin has received awards for his work in Argentina (Fondo Nacional de las Artes and Municipalidad de Buenos Aires) in the Netherlands (Gaudeamus Foundation) and in Switzerland (Sixth International Composers Seminar Boswil).

 Chronological list of works (* Publisher: Thuermchen Verlag)